archisman-panigrahi/omarchy-ibus-avro-bengali-setup/README.md

-# IBus Avro (Bengali) on Omarchy
+# IBus Avro (Bangla/Bengali) on Omarchy

-Bengali typing is broken out of the box on Omarchy/Hyprland (fcitx env overrides, ibús never autostarts, and the GTK panel steals focus while typing).
+Bangla typing is broken out of the box on Omarchy/Hyprland (fcitx env overrides, ibús never autostarts, and the GTK panel steals focus while typing).

 Run this script to install and configure IBus + Avro properly: